chuanzhidong/chuanzhidong.github.io/_pages/resume.md

 * Postdoctoral Research Associate, Dec.
 2019 - Present
   * Laboratory for Civil Infrastructure Technologies for Resilience & Safety (CITRS), University of Central Florida, Orlando, FL
     * Conducting structural health monitoring and structural behavior analysis using computer vision technology, UAV, and other sensing techniques.
+    * Develop bridge traffic load detection and localization using computer vision technology and UAV.
+    * Develop crack segmentation at pixel-level and structural condition assessment using computer vision.
     * Developing on-board railway track condition monitoring systems using sensor fusion technology.
     * Writing proposals to National Science Foundation (NSF) and U.S./States Department of Transportation.

 * Research Assistant, Aug.
 2016 - Dec.
 2019
   * Laboratory for Civil Infrastructure Technologies for Resilience & Safety (CITRS), University of Central Florida, Orlando, FL
-    * Investigated the structural behavior of bridges and stadiums using computer vision techniques, including vibration monitoring, load estimation, structural identification, damage detection, structures modelling and load rating.
+    * Investigated the structural behavior of bridges and stadia using computer vision techniques, including vibration monitoring, load estimation, structural identification, damage detection, structures modelling and load rating.
-    * Carried out research on human induced vibrations of bridge structures and stadiums monitoring using computer vision and assessing vibration serviceability.
+    * Carried out research on human induced vibrations of bridge structures and stadia monitoring using computer vision, and vibration serviceability assessment.
     * Guided undergraduates to do finite element model analysis, loading test, vibration monitoring and modal analysis.

 * Research Assistant, May 2012 - Aug.
 2016
   * College of Civil Engineering and Architecture, Zhejiang University, Hangzhou, China.
     * Carried out research on structural health monitoring and cable vibration control.
-    * Build a scale cable-stayed bridge model and its structural health monitoring system and conduct regular data analysis.
+    * Built a scaled model of a cable-stayed bridge, implemented the structural health monitoring system on it and conducted experiments and structural evaluation.
-    * Improved the elasto-magnetic effect based total stress monitoring method for stayed cable and prestressed steel strands, and install sensors in the actual engineering projects.
+    * Developed the Elasto-Magnetic effect based total stress monitoring method for stayed cable and prestressed steel tendons, and applied on actual engineering projects.
-    * Carried out structural mechanical experiments and bridge inspection.
+    * Carried out load test and inspection on real bridges.
-    * Developed the machine vision technology and its application in the field of civil engineering.
+    * Developed the computer vision technology for civil structural monitoring and applied it on real structures.
-    * Developed the virtual simulation experiment platform for the lab.
+    * Developed a virtual simulation experiment platform for the lab.

 * Teaching Assistant, Sep.
 2014 - Jun.
 2016
   * College of Civil Engineering and Architecture, Zhejiang University, Hangzhou, China.